-When I started working at a large aviation brand in the mid-’90s, my boss at the time told me that he expected me to get an instrument rating.
+Back when my logbook was still pretty thin, my boss at the time told me that he not only encouraged but expected me to get an instrument rating.
 He told me that on my first day on the job—and he was right.
 There’s no rating that comes close to offering you the benefits of an instrument rating because it lets you fly more often and fly with less risk.

 Fly More Often: I’m not sure which reason is more important than the other.
 Again, it really depends on you and your usual flying mission profile.
 But if you’re a pilot who uses aviation for personal transportation, whether you rent or own your plane, an instrument rating is the ticket, as they say, as it gives you the power to fly more.